 Ulcinj is a town close to the Albanian border and mostly inhabited by the Albanians.
-It has a beautiful sandy beach and a historical old town, rounded with city walls.
-Throughout the history it belonged to the Romans, Slavs, Ottoman and Venetian rule, finally becoming a part of Montenegro.
+It has a beautiful sandy beach and a historic old town, rounded with city walls.
+Throughout the history, it belonged to the Romans, Slavs, Ottoman and Venetian rule, finally becoming a part of Montenegro.

 Again, I visited Ulcinj in April, and it was perfect – warm, but not too hot sun, which lets you explore the city and enjoy coffee on an open terrace.
 I could read a book on the beach and had a swim in the sea, but this is because I come from the Baltics – it was as warm as our sea ever gets, meaning very cold.
 Ulcinj Velika Plaza or the Long Beach is particularly worth visiting: it is a stretch of sand of 22 km – the longest beach in Montenegro.
 And all pure sand.

 My friend has actually chosen Ulcinj as a destination for her family holiday in August and hated it, as it was really overcrowded, messy and loud.
 This shows us that opinions can differ and that at different times you will see a totally different place.

 For accommodation ideas in Ulcinj, follow this link to Booking.com.